chengtng/project_2/README.md

 ### Results
 * The first model is a ridge regression with a better cross validated train and test RMSE score of 37503 ± 194 and 37833.
 * The second model is a ridge regression with a worse cross validated train and test RMSE score of 53092 ± 413 and 53024.

+In conclusion, the combined model prediction will deviate from actual resale prices around 37K for flats in area 1, and around 53K for flats in area 2.

 Submission score:
 ![Submission RMSE Score](images/submit1.png)